JamesTrick/blog/content/posts/how-does-trustpilot-scoring-work.md

 Businesses, wanting to improve or even maintain their score need to work hard to continually get frequent reviews to maintain recency in their reviews.

 This also has an added benefit for businesses, in that recent reviews have more of an effect on your current score than old ones.
+You can [learn more about to hack your Trustscore in this follow-up post](/posts/improving-trustpilot-score/).

 Although we've explored that Bayesian averaging helps smooth out scoring for businesses with few reviews, exponential decay can help (or not help if reviews are negative) change the score of businesses with many existing reviews at a faster rate than a simple average as it weights recent reviews more highly.